brycebarnett/BAIS-3300-WebForms/README.md

 1. Clone this repository to local computer from GitHub

-2. Create a new repository in your GitHub and clone it to the local computer or PC

-3. Copy all files, EXCEPT the .git folder, from my repository folder into your repository folder

-4. Delete this repository folder from your computer to create a new one

-5. Create a new virtual environment.
+2. Create a new virtual environment.
 Use your PC's code below:

    - Windows: `python -m venv ./venv`
    - Mac: `python3 -m venv ./venv`

-6. Activate the new virtual environment using your PC's code:
+3. Activate the new virtual environment using your PC's code:

    - Windows: `.\venv\Scripts\activate`
    - Mac: `source ./venv/bin/activate`

-7. Install the dependencies with `pip install -r requirements.txt`
+4. Install the dependencies with `pip install -r requirements.txt`

-8. Run the program in this environment using either:
+8. Run the program in this environment using either of the codes below:

    - `flask run`
    - `python app.py`

-9. Test the application by visiting it in your web browser (Ex: Google Chrome) and visting "http://localhost:5000"
+9. Test the application by visiting it in your web browser (Ex: Google Chrome)

-10. If all works, commit to GitHub repository.

-11. Customize your web form to find whatever you want!